-Jindalee continues to hold a strong and diverse portfolio of projects with potential for gold, nickel, uranium, magnesite and iron ore, with several of these projects being explored by third parties at no cost to the Company.
+Jindalee holds a strong and diverse portfolio of projects with potential for gold, nickel, lithium, magnesite and iron ore, with several of these projects being explored by third parties at no cost to the Company.
 Jindalee also provides shareholders with indirect exposure to a range of commodities through our investee companies, including uranium (through Energy Metals), gold and copper (through Kin Mining NL and Alchemy Resources) and nickel and gold (through GME Resources).
-Further information on some of our projects can be found on this website.
+New opportunities are constantly being reviewed by Jindalee’s geologists with a preference for and track record in generating these projects internally rather than acquiring.

-Jindalee is targeting the extensions of mineralised trends where previous exploration has been minimal or ineffective due to transported cover.
+Jindalee is targeting the extensions of mineralised trends where previous exploration has been minimal or interpreted to have been ineffective due to transported cover or other impediments.
 We believe these areas represent the “last frontier” for the discovery of large gold deposits in Australia.
-Jindalee is currently rebuilding its portfolio of gold projects with recent applications in the Eastern Goldfields, Chalice and Mt Fisher.
-Jindalee also retains direct interests in gold through its respective shareholdings in Alchemy Resources Limited (ASX: ALY) and Kin Mining NL (ASX: KIN).
+Jindalee is currently rebuilding its portfolio of gold projects with recent applications in the Eastern Goldfields and in the Widgiemooltha area.
+Jindalee also retains indirect interests in gold through its respective shareholdings in Alchemy Resources Limited (ASX: ALY) and Kin Mining NL (ASX: KIN).

 Jindalee maintains indirect exposure to uranium through its investments in uranium-focused explorer, Energy Metals Limited (ASX: EME).
 Energy Metals controls nine projects (total area >4,000 sq km) located in the Ngalia Basin in the Northern Territory (NT) and in Western Australia (WA).
 Initial exploration has concentrated on the Bigrlyi Project in NT (53.3% owned by Energy Metals), where previous drilling returned relatively high grade intercepts with excellent metallurgical recoveries.
 At a cut-off grade of 250ppm U3O8, the published Bigrlyi resource estimate (Indicated and Inferred) totals 29.4M lbs of U3O8.
 The Ngalia Basin area also hosts a number of other uranium deposits for which resources have been published by Energy Metals and these additional deposits have the potential to further extend the life of any future mining operation at Bigrlyi.